 - dash of cinnamon

-- Set a skillet or griddle over medium heat and add a bit of butter and vegetable oil.
-The vegetable oil helps the butter not burn quickly.
-Use a ladle to pour pancake batter onto hot pan.
-Once you start to see air bubbles forming on top, that will be your cue to flip the pancake over.
-After you flip it, cook for about a minute then plate it.
-Serve with maple syrup, pear compote and crushed pecans.
+- While you let the batter rest, heat skillet or griddle over medium heat and add about ½ tablespoons of butter and vegetable oil (do this for each set of pancakes that you make at a time).
+The vegetable oil helps the melted butter not burn quickly.
+Use a ladle to pour chocolate pancake batter onto the hot pan.
+Once you start to see air bubbles forming on top of the pancakes, that will be your cue to flip them over.
+The edges of the pancakes will also begin to crisp up.
+This usually takes between 1-2 minutes.
+After you flip them over, cook for about a minute then plate it.